astrosearch42/Stellametrics/README.md

 ---

-For advanced users or those on Linux/macOS, you can install from source as described below.
+For advanced users or those who wants to have the full code, you can install from source as described below.

 **Linux prerequisites:**
 If you are on Linux, you may need to install some system packages first:
 ```bash